Directed Brokerage Program Glossary

 Client-Directed Brokerage Arrangement

-Refers to an arrangement whereby a client directs trades, for its account, be executed through a specific broker in exchange for which the client receives a benefit in addition to execution services.
+Refers to an arrangement whereby a client directs that trades, for its account, be executed through a specific broker in exchange for which the client receives a benefit in addition to execution services.
 Client-directed brokerage arrangements include rebates, commission banking and commission recapture programs through which the broker provides the client with cash or services, or pays certain obligations of the client.
 A client may also direct the use of limited lists of brokers; not for the purpose of reducing brokerage costs, but to affect various other goals (e.g., increased diversity by using minority-owned brokers) or geographical concentration.

 Refers to the amount paid to the broker in addition to the price of the security and applicable regulatory fees on an agency trade.